Why Do People Switch from a 401(k) to a Self-Directed IRA?

 Estimated reading time: 5 minutes

-Moving the assets from a previous employer’s 401(k) plan or transferring the balance in an IRA you have with a traditional bank or brokerage house—where your investment choices are limited—to an Entrust self-directed account is easy and free when you use our promotion code till the tax deadline date of April 17th, 2018.
+Moving the assets from a previous employer’s 401(k) plan or transferring the balance in an IRA you have with a traditional bank or brokerage house—where your investment choices are limited—to an Entrust self-directed account is easy and takes just a few minutes.
 Don’t limit yourself.
-Explore all your investment options with a self-directed IRA.
+Explore all your investment options with a Self-Directed IRA.

 Here are a few examples of people just like you, who made the move to self-direction.
 Why not join them?